jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 ## Clock Screen Implementation
 The ClockScreen provides time/date display plus an integrated alarm management system:

-- **Dual-View Interface**: The ClockScreen has two main views, toggled via the controls:
+- **Dual-View Interface**: The ClockScreen has two main screens, accessed via dedicated navigation buttons:
-  - Primary Clock View: Large, prominent time/date display
+  - ClockScreen: Large, prominent time/date display
-  - Alarm Management View: List of alarms with management controls
+  - AlarmScreen: List of alarms with management controls

+- **Navigation Controls**: Both screens have a consistent set of navigation buttons:
+  - Clock button: Navigates to the ClockScreen
+  - Alarm button: Navigates to the AlarmScreen
+  - Both controls appear in the same position across both screens for consistent navigation

 - **Alarm Management**: Users can create, edit, disable, and delete alarms
   - One-time alarms for specific times